AhGr3y/escape-singapore/README.md

-# Escape Singapore
+# Let Me Go
-A 2D game where you have to escape a maze.
+Embark on an adventure in a 2D maze game, guiding the protagonist to freedom from their predicament.